CaitSith2/sgscripts/README.md

 ## sggroupidentifier.user.js
 Shows the groups eligable for the giveaway in giveaway list.
 You have be able to visit the giveaway page to see the information.

+## sgblockgiveawaybutton.user.js
+This is the script you were waiting for.
+Hide a game from within its giveaway page.